swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 *   Is it a subscription or a one-off fee?
 *   Do your competitors offer more packages than you?

-Sources:
+### Sources

-*   Tech Used:
+#### Tech Used

-*   Builtwith.com
-*   Website Career page
-*   Linkedin Job Posts
-*   Patents filed
+*   **Builtwith.com** - Builtwith is biased more towards the customer facing tech you find in frontend.
+This can still be very useful, depending on what you are looking for.
+This is a good source to know what webserver they are using, the analytics solution used, frontend tech, CDNs etc.
+*   **Website Career page** - To deep dive into tech that the competitors use in the backend, the jobs listed on their careeer page would be an ideal source.
+Even more importantly, new job postings will be leading indicators of new features that the competitor would be building.
+For example: An Job Advert for SAP developer could indicate SAP integration is in their future plans.
+*   **Linkedin Job Posts** - In addition to the same advantages confered by visitng the Website Career page indicated above, you can also see when the job was posted, giving a timeline information
+*   **Patents filed** - This is an important source of upcoming innovation for companies in hardcore tech, manufacturing tech, FMCG, oil and gas, and Energy companies.

-*   Product features
+#### Product features

-*   Website Product Page
-*   Review sites like G2
+*   **Website Product Page** - For a B2B product targeted at small and medium businesses, The product pages usually have a complete list of features that a competitor team wants the customer to know.
+Sometimes, there will be multiple pages targeted at different user personas, which makes it much easier to know what personas are being targeted.
+*   **Youtube Demo Videos** - The name says it all.
+Often one can find demo of the products put up by the company themselves on their own site or on Youtube.
+It is also possible to find users/influencers posting their own videos and take on the product.
+This can be a treasure trove of information on what is truly possible with a product (as opposed to Website Product Page, where the narrative is strongly controlled), what innovative features are present and what is absent.
+*   **Review sites like G2** - When all else fails, review sites like G2, Capterra and forums like Reddit are great sources of information on what features delight customers, what frustrates them and what is the role of the customer using the product.

-*   Pricing Policy
+#### Pricing Policy

-*   Pricing Page
+*   **Pricing Page** - Some product pages have transperant pricing policy.
+In such cases, you get all the information  you need from the Pricing pages itself.
+*   **Ex-Customers** - When there is no clear pricing on the page, ex-customers who have chosen your product could be good source of information.
+Vice-versa, if one of your non-renewal customers is moving to the competitor, you could ask them for a favour and have a short exit interview covering their current frustrations and information about the product they are migrating to.
-*   Review sites like G2
+*   **Review sites like G2** - G2 sometimes has the information as provided by some of the reviewing customers.
-*   Googling “How much does x cost”
+*   **Googling “How much does x cost”** - When all else fails, Google can deliver.
+It is possible to find some discussion on forums (usually reddit) by the competitors users and prospects about the pricing.

-3. Target market and customer awareness
+3: Target market and customer awareness
 ----------------------------------------

 It’s only really by tracking a range of competitors that you can apply meaning and context to the results your brand sees.
 Social listening can also help you learn what customers are saying about your competitors and whether they’re listening.
 It’s also useful to see what kind of things your competitors are saying on their social channels – and on which ones.
 For instance, if your competitor is posting more on say, TikTok than LinkedIn, then you can make an educated assumption that they’re probably looking to attract a younger audience.

-Whom are your competitors trying to sell to?
+* Whom are your competitors trying to sell to?

-Is it the same kind of customer your own company wants to attract?
+* Is it the same kind of customer your own company wants to attract?
 And, importantly, is it working?

-*   You can get a decent handle on that last question by monitoring both share of voice and sentiment.
-Most social listening and competitor analysis tools (more on those in a bit) will be able to track this for you.
+* You can get a decent handle on that last question by monitoring both share of customer voice and sentiment.
+Most social listening and competitor analysis tools will be able to track this for you.

-How does your competitor’s share of voice or sentiment rankings stack up to yours?
+* How does your competitor’s share of voice or sentiment rankings stack up to yours?

-Sources:
+### Sources

-1. Customer Interviews (Incoming and Churning)
+1.  **Customer Interviews (Incoming and Churning)**
-2. Prospect Interviews
-3. Sales People Intel
+2.  **Prospect Interviews** - Your prospects are probably speaking to multiple companies before fixing on one.
+They will have the most upto date information
+3.  **Sales People Intel** - Your sales people are probably the first to hear of a new competitor.
+They are constantly interacting with prospects are often posed with questions about how your product stands against a competitor's.
-4. Social Media Monitoring
+4.  **Social Media Monitoring**
-5. Discussions on forums like StackOverflow, Reddit, Quora
-6. Customer Complaint Forums
+5.  **Discussions on forums like StackOverflow, Reddit, Quora** - Ideally you should also have an account on these forums where your customers/prospects hang out to be able to participate in the conversation, and if possible steer it favourably.
+6.  **Customer Complaint Forums** - If one exists for your category, it can be rich source of objections to your competitor products.

-4. Marketing strategy
+4: Marketing strategy
 ----------------------

 The meta-information around the above line of inquiry can help you fill in a few more blanks, too.
 For example, you’ll learn the geographical markets your competitor is focussed on alongside which ones they aren’t, and you’ll soon develop a full picture of their online presence as it relates to their target market.